kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### What's the relationship between a cluster inventory and clusterSet?
 A cluster inventory may or may not represent a ClusterSet.
 A cluster inventory is considered a [clusterSet](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api#terminology) if all its member clusters adhere to the [namespace sameness](https://github.com/kubernetes/community/blob/master/sig-multicluster/namespace-sameness-position-statement.md) principle.
-Note that a cluster can only be in one ClusterSet while there is not such restriction for a cluster inventory.
+Note that a cluster may belong to multiple ClusterSets at the same time, and likewise there is no restriction on the number of cluster inventories a cluster can be part of.

 #### How should the API be consumed?
 We recommend that all ClusterProfile objects within the same cluster inventory reside on